Blackball Pool Rules !

 Some designs were more successful and aesthetically pleasing than others, but as time passed a degree of standardisation was achieved.

-By the late 1970s the game had become well established throughout the United Kingdom.
+By the late 1970's the game had become well established throughout the United Kingdom.

 Other countries in which it gained rapid acceptance were Ireland, France, South Africa and Australia.

-Such ball sets were referred to as 'spots and stripes' in the UK and they continue to be used in the games of American pool and Chinese Eightball.
+Such ball sets were referred to as 'spots and stripes' in the UK and they continue to be used in the games of American pool and Chinese eightball.

 Blackball Equipment

-If a pub landlord intends to encourage pool players there must be ample room around the table, adequate lighting, a level playing surface which is regularly recovered, a selection of functional cues and pool balls which aren't showing signs of serious wear and tear.
+If a pub landlord intends to encourage pool players there must be ample room around the table, adequate lighting, a level playing surface which is regularly recovered, a selection of functional cues and of course pool balls which aren't showing signs of serious wear and tear.

 Added to that a rules poster and chalk board wouldn't go amiss.